 Cotutelle de thèse

-The University of Basel offers its doctoral candidates the possibility to do a double doctoral degree ('Cotutelle de thèse') with partner universities in around 50 countries of the European Higher Education Area (including Israel).
-Cotutelle contracts with non-European universities are currently not permitted.
+The University of Basel offers its doctoral candidates the possibility to do a double doctoral degree with partner universities in around 60 countries in Europe (including Israel).

 A cotutelle de thèse is determined by the fact that doctoral candidates are enrolled at two universities ("partner universities") of different European countries.
 They pursue a double degree in accordance with the doctoral regulations of both institutions but only submit one dissertation/thesis for joint evaluation by the partner universities.

 The cotutelle is initiated by the doctoral candidate and requires the agreement of a first supervisor in Basel.
 At the very least, the following requirements must be met in order to apply for a cotutelle:

 - The doctoral candidate has already been admitted to doctoral studies at one of the potential partner universities.